Mohamed-Elwakeel/Todo-app/README.md

 - React.js: A JavaScript library for building user interfaces.
 - React Router: Declarative routing for React.js applications.
-- State Management (Redux toolkit): State managment in the app.
 - Styling (CSS3, Material UI): Used module.css and material ui icons.
 - Formik and Yup: Yup is a JavaScript schema builder for validating or parsing value.